tnc-ca-geo/ee_workflows/raster_extract/README.md

 #### Step 4: Run extraction using feature assets on Google Earthengine

+Make sure that the asset ingestion has been completed before you run the command below.
+Check the task tab in the EartEngine code editor (on the far right).
+Also make sure that there aren't any unwanted assets in that folder since the script will apply the reduction to all of them.

 Do extract image statistics by the uploaded assets, use:

 ```